tuobangli/JN/README.md

-sent email to Stefanie Ebeling, waiting for reply.
+resent email to Stefanie Ebeling

 12